On behalf of The Armstrong Law Firm

 Harassment can be physical, visual or oral and must impart an offensive message.
 It cannot be an isolated incident or minor in impact.
 Instead, it must either repetitive or severe in nature.
 Racial harassment to be actionable may be aimed at a specific person or generalized and pervasive enough in the work environment so that the work performance of a reasonable person of the race in question (or someone associating with or advocating for people of that race) would be negatively impacted.

-The attorneys at The Armstrong Law Firm with offices in San Francisco, Sausalito and Oakland, California, represent employees in the Bay Area who have been the victims of harassment or discrimination based on race at work.
+The attorneys at The Armstrong Law Firm with offices in San Francisco, Sausalito, San Jose and Oakland, California, represent employees in the Bay Area who have been the victims of harassment or discrimination based on race at work.